Thyroid, Parathyroid, & Endocrine Surgery at Columbia

 Columbia Thyroid Center

 The Thyroid Center’s multifaceted approach to care for those with thyroid disease includes a same-day biopsy clinic, state-of-the-art, non-invasive nodule care, and a dedicated pediatric thyroid team for children.
+Our goal is to provide every service you might need in one place to make your care as expert and efficient as possible.

 Columbia Parathyroid Center

 Our surgeons provide parathyroid care as part at the Parathyroid Center’s team-based approach.
 Faster recovery, less noticeable scars, and overall high patient satisfaction underscore our team's commitment to care.
+Special services within our center include minimally invasive surgery, our pioneering Metabolic Bone Disease Unit, our advanced parathyroid imagining technology like the 4D CT scan, and a dedicated pediatric parathyroid team.

 Columbia Adrenal Center

 Disorders of the adrenal gland are less common than other endocrine conditions like thyroid and parathyroid disease but no less deserving of high-quality, comprehensive coverage.
 At the Adrenal Center, our endocrine surgeons help lead one of the most experienced Adrenal teams in the country.
+Specialized services within the Adrenal Center include minimally invasive surgery and adrenal venous sampling, an advanced technique to help diagnoses adrenal problems.

 Programs for Students & Healthcare Professionals